8 Great Summer Hikes in Northern Virginia

 Fairfax County's Ellanor C Lawrence Park is another nice option for family summer hikes with a little learning fun.
 Take one of several shady trails through the woods.
 Be sure to stop at Walney Pond to look for fish, turtles, and birds.

 Near the visitor center, you can explore the remains of several interesting, historic buildings at the former dairy farm.
-The center also offers a closer look at snakes, turtles, and other critters that live at the park.
+The center also offers a closer look at snakes, turtles, and other critters that live in the park.

 BONUS 2: Wolf Trap Trails, Vienna